haruse23/Sleeping-Dogs-DE-Blender-Addon/README.md

 # vNewLatest
-Rewrite of most of the code and adding new stuff, importing through Blender's file view fixed, drag-and-drop, export back to game for modding supported.
+Rewrite of most of the code more cleanly and organised as much as possible, importing through Blender's file view fixed, drag-and-drop, export back to game for modding supported.

 7 Vertex Declaration IDs supported for now:
 ```